Yes, a little bit of a grudge is being harboured with the National Trust™ following the fiasco at Dunwich Heath so here's a dilemma.

 Book at the office on the quay and check out the Riverside Tearoom while you're waiting and worrying about how you get back after 2 PM.

-[2] Don't worry, they know exactly who's on here and will come across when there are enough of you waiting.
+As for the numbers, the math(s) has been done and everything but not the eight-or-so volunteers already there.
+Don't worry, they know exactly who's on here and will come back across for you when there are enough of you waiting.

 There's a man on the other side to give you some brief instructions such as where the only lavs are, don't stray from the paths to nick stuff and definitely don't kick any unexploded ordnance.